Important Forms & Materials

 The K-12 Overnight Program & Your Child’s Visit

-Eagle Bluff is not a camp, but rather an accredited, special function outdoor school with a staff of licensed teachers and highly trained naturalists.
+Although commonly referred to as “camp”, that’s actually a misnomer.
+Eagle Bluff’s Outdoor School is not a camp, but rather an accredited, special function outdoor school with a staff of licensed teachers and highly trained naturalists.
 The program in which your students are participating is part of their school curriculum with academic content as well as life skills that can foster a sense of community and understanding through students’ interactions with peers and teachers.

 Classes & Activities